 1. Vegan Protein

-Unfortunately, there are very few plant-based proteins that actually offer the full range, with the exception of hemp protein.
-(1) The good news is that you can get hemp protein supplements which are highly efficient.
+Unfortunately, there are very few plant-based proteins that actually offer the full range, with the exception of hemp protein, according to the Healthline .
+The good news is that you can get hemp protein supplements which are highly efficient.

 Alternatively, you can stack vegan protein powders, and I generally recommend taking a pea and rice protein.
 They are relatively cheap, even in organic versions, and combined, they provide all the protein you need.

-If there is only one of these vegan supplements you choose, then make sure it’s a post-workout protein powder.
-Here are some of our favorites here.
+If there is only one of these supplement you choose, then make sure it’s a post-workout vegan protein powder.

 My second favorite supplement is a good pre-workout that can help to stimulate your mind and body.
 The most simple ones are creatine supplements which have been shown to work wonders for both strength and endurance.